janfuhrer/it-security-docs/docs/themes/OneTimePad.md

 ## Using OneTimePad twice

-Adversary can learn the $XOR$ of the two messages (where they differ):
+Adversary can learn the $XOR$ of the two messages (where they differ) if a OneTimePad (key) is used twice:
 $c \oplus c' = (m \oplus k)\oplus (m' \oplus k) = m \oplus m'$

 ## Limitations of Perfect Secrecy